HaQadosch/Dev-Notes/Pages/AgilityManifesto.md

 When faced with two or more alternatives that deliver roughly the same value, take the path that makes future change easier.

+# Handling errors

+## PID Controller

+Proportional Integral Derivative

+Determine correction to apply by looking at

+* the error
+* the history
+* the anticipated short term future